New Master Plan now available

 - 30 kilometres of residential roadways within eight rural hamlets

-Strathcona County has a variety of rural roads to manage and maintain.
-Annual rural road maintenance programs and activities include:
+Strathcona County has a variety of annual rural road maintenance programs and activities, including:

 - Rural Road Rehabilitation program - subdivisions and grid roads